August Burns Red: Musical style and influences

 August Burns Red is generally credited as a metalcore, melodic metalcore, progressive metalcore, and Christian metalcore band.
 The band's songs frequently feature highly melodic guitar riffs, technical or odd time signatures and breakdowns, with a variety of influences including Meshuggah, Symphony in Peril, Pelican, Slayer and The Dillinger Escape Plan, as well as Between the Buried and Me, Misery Signals and Hopesfall.
-Unlike other melodic metalcore vocalists, Jake Luhrs generally does not mix clean vocals with his screams, though he does include spoken word parts on occasion.
-For example, their track "Spirit Breaker" features Luhrs reading a letter.
-However, since Phantom Anthem, Luhrs has used clean vocals in some songs, most notably "Coordinates", "Lighthouse" (featuring a clean-singing chorus) and the band's cover of "Chop Suey!".
-Clean vocals first made an appearance in the band's music in the form of guest appearances by Between the Buried and Me's Tommy Giles Rogers on "Indonesia", the seventh track from their 2009 album Constellations, and by A Day to Remember's Jeremy McKinnon on "Ghosts", the fifth track from their 2015 album Found in Far Away Places, and the entire band singing "Rudolph the Red-Nosed Reindeer" in August Burns Red Presents: Sleddin' Hill.

 While the group has stated that they don't mind being classified as metalcore, Brubaker has grown a distaste for many of the genre's bands: "I feel like anyone who can pick up and play a guitar and learn to play a metalcore riff and any drummer who can learn to play a thrash beat over a breakdown is doing it.
 It's almost become very formulaic, and metal to me was never a formulaic genre."
 Musically, the group has incorporated instrumentals such as the cello and the violin while also featuring song elements such as classical music inspired interludes, pushing the boundaries of what is considered 'metalcore'.
 Many of their songs do not contain choruses.
+In 2026, vocalist Jake Luhrs commented on the bands style stating "I feel like we're a technical, progressive, American metalcore band, and lyrically I think we've always been that band that tries to shine some hope or dig a little deeper into something of substance, something that carries a little weight versus just maybe a very basic topic or formulaic style of writing."

+Much of the band’s material musically is written by lead guitarist JB Brubaker including rhythms, fills and leads.
+However the process for their lyrical content is democratic, with every member of the band writing lyrics and the group then voting on what topics should be featured on the album.

 Band name

 August Burns Red members have been asked about the origin of their band name on many occasions and have given numerous different stories.
 The most popular story behind the name is an incident involving Jon Hershey, the band's original vocalist, when he dated a woman named August who burned his dog Redd alive in his dog house.

-However, it was later revealed in a radio interview that this meaning (along with others) was simply a comical story created by the members and that there is no actual meaning behind the band name.
-Drummer Matt Greiner stated in the interview that "we just came up with the name to come up with a name."
+However, it was later revealed in a radio interview that this story, and the others, was simply a joke and that there is no actual meaning behind the band's name.
+Drummer Matt Greiner stated in the interview that they "just came up with the name to come up with a name".